abhi-s7/RentWise/README.md

 - Vite
 - WebSocket (STOMP over SockJS)

-## Default Login

-After first run, you can register a new user or use existing credentials:
-- Username: `root` (if exists)
-- Password: (as configured)

 ## Notes

 - All services register with Eureka for service discovery
 - API Gateway handles CORS and routes all frontend requests
-- Thymeleaf is disabled - services are pure REST APIs
 - Database tables are auto-created by Hibernate on first run
+- Sample properties are inserted automatically on first database setup
+- Default admin user is created automatically on first startup
-- Logs are stored in the `logs/` directory
+- Logs are stored in `backend/logs/` directory
+- Database data persists in Docker volumes

 ## Troubleshooting

+**Docker services won't start:**
+- Check if ports are already in use: `lsof -i :8080`
+- Verify Docker Desktop is running
+- Check service logs: `docker-compose logs [service-name]`
+- Ensure MySQL container is healthy: `docker-compose ps mysql`

-**Services won't start:**
+**Services won't start (manual setup):**
 - Check if MySQL is running
 - Verify RabbitMQ is running (for Tenant and Dashboard services)
 - Ensure ports are not already in use